Listen to this post (just push play below) and all our episodes of the

 DAD: Thank you!

-MKN: One of the first questions that we have, it came in from a reader and listener Jeanette, she said…her question is, if you knew that there’s another Great Depression coming or worse, where would you choose to live, if you could?
+MKN: One of the first questions that we have, it came in from a reader and listener Jeanette, she said…if you knew that there’s another Great Depression coming or worse, where would you choose to live, if you could?
 What area of the United States?

 DAD: Probably, right here!

 MKN: Right here, in the Pacific Northwest.
 If you knew another Great Depression was coming, what’s one thing would you make sure that you have before it hits?
-What If you knew that was coming, what would be some things that you would make sure you have lined up or in place, if you knew that was here?
+What would be some things that you would make sure you have lined up or in place?

 DAD: Well, I think you should have a cow for milk, butter from the milk, and a pig or two, and chickens.
 And you pretty much have everything there that you would need, besides growing a garden in the summer time.